python4mpia/python4mpia/fitting_data/gradient-methods.rst

 * stochastic gradient ascent/descent
 * ...

-Some of these methods are implemented in Scipy.
+Many of these methods are implemented in Scipy, see `here <http://docs.scipy.org/doc/scipy/reference/optimize.html>`_.